LordVonAdel/pixel-format/README.md

 ## Limitations
 * Individual pixels in an array must start at a full byte offset.
 7 bit colors will have an padding bit at the end.
 * Parts with more than 9 bit resolution can't be formatted as "RGB161616" and must be specified as "R16G16B16"
+* Colors that need more than the bit limit of javascript integers can't be converted with convertInteger()

 ## License
 MIT